PatrickPalmer/UnrealLiveLinkCInterface/README.md

 This small library provides a C Interface to the Unreal Live Link Message Bus API.
 This allows for third party packages to stream to Unreal Live Link without requiring to compile with the Unreal Build Tool (UBT).
 This is done by exposing the Live Link API via a C interface in a shared object compiled using UBT.
 This shared object is loaded via an API and exposed functions can be called with a light weight interface.

 The Unreal Live Link Message Bus API is fully exposed except the per frame metadata scene time is limited to just SMPTE timecode.

+The Unreal Live Link Message Bus line protocol doesn't change that often.
+As such, you will find that building the Unreal DLL will work for a number of Unreal versions.

 ## Building